Frequently Asked Questions

 Does it serve a need for you?
 Do you use it?
 Does it bring you joy?

 or if it does need to go in the trash.
-We like to recycle as much as possible, however sometimes items will need to be tossed.
+I like to recycle as much as possible, however sometimes items will need to be tossed.

 3. Will an organizing session be like what I see on TV?

 TV can be a great resource and does have a wealth of information about organizing.

 However, de-cluttering and organizing does take longer than a 30 minute TV show.

 Remember the TV show, Bewitched?
 I loved watching that show when I was growing up.